roomthily/museum-by-color/SETUP.md

 That's all of the setup required to get the Slash Command working.
 To try it out, type the slash command `/museum Hi!
 I'm feeling caffeinated.`, and you'll get a random piece of art back in Slack.

+## Adjust the color mappings to mood as you like
+The colors of the Cooper Hewitt collections are in the ch_css4.json file and there's a dict of color bins to moods in the code.
+Adjust the mood mapping or add more to suit your own tastes.

 #### Wrap Up
 You can see other example projects on our [Community Projects](https://gomix.com/community/) page.
 And if you get stuck, let us know on the [forum](http://support.gomix.com/) and we can help you out.